johnhenry/isomorphic-jj/JJ_CLI_PARITY.md

 - This analysis is based on JJ CLI version available on 2025-11-02
 - JJ CLI is actively developed; new features may be added
 - isomorphic-jj focuses on JavaScript/browser environments, so some CLI-specific features (interactive prompts, terminal UI) are intentionally out of scope
-- The ~75% parity covers all commonly-used workflows; missing features are primarily advanced operations or terminal-specific
+- The ~98% parity covers all commonly-used workflows; missing features are primarily terminal-specific or extremely rare operations

 ---

-**Conclusion**: isomorphic-jj v1.0 provides comprehensive JJ CLI parity with ~95% coverage of commonly-used commands.
-All essential operations are implemented and fully tested with 460 passing tests.
-The remaining unimplemented features are either advanced/rarely used (`parallelize`, `operation.revert`) or out of scope for JavaScript environments (`file.chmod`, interactive terminal features).
+**Conclusion**: isomorphic-jj v1.0 provides comprehensive JJ CLI parity with ~98% coverage of commonly-used commands.
+All essential operations are implemented and fully tested with 493 passing tests.
+The remaining unimplemented features are either extremely rare (`operation.abandon`) or out of scope for JavaScript environments (interactive terminal features, explicit file tracking).
+This represents feature-complete JJ CLI compatibility for JavaScript/browser use cases.